Collection of Personal Information

 Boulder, CO 80302

-Redeam has further committed to cooperate with the panel established by the EU data protection authorities (DPAs) with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
+Redeam has further committed to cooperate with JAMS, Redeam's Privacy Shield Dispute Resolution provider with regard to unresolved Privacy Shield complaints concerning data transferred from the EU.
 If you are unable to satisfactorily resolve your complaint directly, you may open a case with JAMS.

 1401 Walnut St, Ste 200